mquangdo/pyspark_tutorial/README.md

 # pyspark_tutorial
-This is a repository for pyspark tutorial to store code while I'm learning PySpark
+This is a repository for PySpark tutorial to store code while I'm learning PySpark